Pennsylvania Department of Health

 Initial comments:

-Based on a Revisit Survey completed on April 10, 2025, it was determined that The Gardens at Millville corrected the federal deficiencies cited during the survey of February 14, 2025, under the of 42 Part 483 Subpart B Requirements for Long Term Care Facilities, but remained out of compliance with the 28 PA Code Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on a Revisit Survey completed on February 10, 2026, it was determined The Gardens at Millville corrected the federal deficiencies cited during the survey of December 5, 2025, under the 42 Part 483 Subpart B Requirements for Long Term Care Facilities, but remained out of compliance with the 28 PA Code Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: